Medicare Supplement Plan C (Medigap Plan C) – 2023

 Medicare Supplement Plan C benefits do NOT include:

 - Medicare Part B Excess Charges, meaning charges from doctor’s that are above the Medicare-approved amount.
 It cannot exceed 15% of what Medicare pays.

 Medigap Plan C is identical to the Medigap Plan F; however, it does not include Medicare Part B excess charges.
 In states where Excess Charges are illegal (e.g., Pennsylvania and Ohio), there is no reason to buy the more expensive Plan F, because Medicare Supplement Plan C will suffice.
 Since 99% of doctors accept Medicare Assignments, the need to cover Excess Charges is very small even in States where they are allowed.

-Use Medigap Plan C (if available) when you are looking to save money on Medigap Plan F by dropping its Extra Charge coverage.
+Use Medicare Supplement Plan C (if available) when you are looking to save money on Medicare Supplement Plan F by dropping its Extra Charge coverage.

 Let Liberty Medicare Help you Choose

 With the 10 Standardized Medicare Supplement plans made available, it indeed becomes a difficult task when selecting the right plan for you and your medical needs.
 Not all Medigap providers carry all of these plans, and the difference in premiums for the same type of plan among different vendors may be substantial.

-Use the Liberty Medicare expertise to your advantage and seek out the Medigap plan that is best for your needs and budget.
+Use the Liberty Medicare expertise to your advantage and seek out the Medicare Supplement plan that is best for your needs and budget.
 All our services are absolutely free to you!
 Learn more about all of the benefits of working with Liberty Medicare.